 - Evil Overlord: Deconstructed.
-The author started writing it to explore questions like "Just what does the Evil Overlord get out of lurking in Mordor and trying to take of the world?" and "Where does he get the Always Chaotic Evil cannon fodder from?"
+The author started writing it to explore questions like "Just what does the Evil Overlord get out of lurking in Mordor and trying to take over the world?" and "Where does he get the Always Chaotic Evil cannon fodder from?"

 - Left-Justified Fantasy Map: There's a map, bordered with an ocean on the west, but the usual associations are inverted — instead of having the Evil Overlord in the east, the heroes living in the west, and an Avalon-equivalent over the ocean, the heroes live in the east and the Evil Overlord's heartland is over the ocean to the west.
 There are watchtowers all along the coast.

-- Magic is Evil: A lot of people believe this.
+- Magic Is Evil: A lot of people believe this.
 The Sorcerous Overlord probably had something to do with it, but it's also pointed out in A Dark Journey that magic is by definition unnatural: magic causes things to happen that go against the laws of nature, that's how you know it's magic.